|Molecular Programming and Genetic Toxicology - CNRS URA 1444 affiliée à l’INSERM|

 An analysis of intergenic regions from E. coli natural isolates brought two important results:

-The ATP-Binding Cassette (ABC) systems constitute the largest family of paralogues ever found.
+The ATP-Binding Cassette (ABC) systems constitute the largest family of paralogues ever found (http://www.pasteur.fr/recherche/unites/pmtg/abc/index.html).
 They are involved in a variety of biological processes, including not only transport across membranes, but also regulation of translation and transcription or DNA repair.
 In humans, 15 severe inherited diseases (including cystic fibrosis) are caused by the dysfunction of ABC transporters.
-Our past work contributed significantly to establish the ABC maltose and maltodextrin importer in Escherichia coli as a model for ABC transporters.
-The analysis of their properties is essential for the understanding of human ABC systems involved in pathologic manifestations.

 2) Evolution of ABC systems

 Horizontal gene tranfers play a fundamental role in bacterial evolution.
-The development of multi-drug resistance over the last decades is probably one of the most striking and worrysome example of the impact of gene transfer.
+Many examples can be found, from the expression of virulence factors in pathogens to the development of new metabolic traits.
+The development of multi-drug resistance over the last decades is presently a serious challenge in public health.
+This is probably one of the most striking and worrysome example of the impact of gene transfer.

 The contribution of integrons, a peculiar class of genetic elements in the evolution of resistance in Gram-negative bacteria has been substantiated.
 Integrons constitute a natural genetic engineering device.
-Due to the activity of a gene cassette-associated site-specific recombinase, they capture, express and disseminate exogenous DNA.
+Due to the activity of a cassette-associated site-specific recombinase , they capture, express and disseminate exogenous DNA.

-We have discovered another type of integrons with a broader role, the super-integrons, which assemble hundreds of gene cassettes on the chromosome of several g-proteobacteria (Vibrio, Shewanella, Xanthomonas, Pseudomonas...).
-The super-integron caracteristics show that they played the role of an evolutionary device in these bacterial genera for millions of years.
+We have discovered another type of integrons with a broader role, the super-integrons, which assemble hundreds of cassettes on the chromosome of several γ-proteobacteria (Vibrio, Shewanella, Xanthomonas, Pseudomonas...).
+Phylogenetic analysis of super-integron integrases indicates that they may have evolved from an integron carried by the common ancestor of these bacteria.
+Thus this system may have played the role of an evolutionary device in bacteria for millions of years.
 They presently maintain a considerable reservoir of adaptive functions (metabolism, detoxification, resistance, virulence...).
 They seem to be able to capture genes from remote and diverse origins, since some of them have only identified homologs in eukaryotes, archaebacteria or viruses.
 Our recent studies point out the super-integrons as the source of multi-resistant integrons.
-Our current projects deal with the inventory of these elements and of the functions that they could encode, the expression profile of the cassettes, the recombination parameters and the cassette assembly process. (http://www.pasteur.fr/recherche/unites/pmtg/integ/index.html).
+Our current projects deal with the inventory of these elements and of the functions that they could encode, the expression profile of the cassettes, the recombination parameters and the cassette assembly process (http://www.pasteur.fr/recherche/unites/pmtg/integ/index.html).

 1) Nitrofuran mutagenesis in Escherichia coli

 Nitrofurantoin and nifuroxazide, two mutagenic compounds in bacteria, are widely used against urinary tract infections and acute diarrhoea from bacterial origin.
 R7000, another member of the nitrofuran family, is one of the most potent mutagens in bacteria.
 We analysed R7000-induced DNA adducts (mostly on guanines) and resulting mutations (mainly G:C-T:A base pair substitutions and G:C base pair deletions).
-A SoxRS-dependant metabolic activation by nitroreductases is necessary and generates an oxidative stress which could enhance nitrofuran genotoxicity (P. Quillardet, E. Touati, X. Arrault, V. Michel, M-A. Rouffaud).
+A SoxRS-dependant metabolic activation by nitroreductases is necessary and generates an oxidative stress which could enhance nitrofuran genotoxicity.

 2) Nitrofuran mutagenesis in mice

 Genotoxic effects of R7000 have also been studied in an animal model ("Big-Blue"transgenic mice carrying a bacterial reporter gene) in order to evaluate the possible consequences of nitrofurans exposition in humans.
 Intraperitoneal injection of R7000 induces mutations in small intestine, caecum and colon, the actual targets of the therapeutic action of most nitrofurans.
 The mutation spectrum, and thus the probable mode of action of R7000 are very similar in mice and E.coli.
 Oral administration of nitrofurantoin induced a mutagenic effect in kidney and R7000 in stomach.
-On the contrary, no mutagenic effect was observed with by nifuroxazide (P. Quillardet, E. Touati, X. Arrault, V. Michel, M-A. Rouffaud).
+On the contrary, no mutagenic effect was observed with by nifuroxazide.

 3) Genotoxics and DNA arrays

 E.coli DNA arrays allows to identify genes induced or repressed by a broad spectrum of genotoxic agents (particularly in pollutants from the natural environment) and to define a "signature" for each of them.
 Their action on metabolism, on activation and on stress response will be depicted and unidentified functions of some ORFs will be uncovered.
-On the other hand, the construction of bacterial strains carrying fusions between diagnostic genes and a reporter gene is expected to lead to a test allowing the rapid screening environmental genotoxic agents (P. Quillardet, M-A. Rouffaud, F. Vigant)
+On the other hand, the construction of bacterial strains carrying fusions between diagnostic genes and a reporter gene could constitute the basis for a test allowing the rapid screening environmental genotoxic agents.

 Keywords: Chromosome structure, ABC Systems, Superintegrons, Genome plasticity, Genetic Toxicology, Carcinogenesis